DylanThomasShine/acoustra_manager/README.md

 ### 2.2 Features left to implement in the future
 - A proper method to respond to a member.
 - Adding a favorite section.
-Users can favorite a rBlog or Task and see them on their favorite page.
+Users can favorite a Blog or Task and see them on their favorite page.
 - Users could have the ability to upload pictures to their profile
 - Add form validation on the backend.
 - The user can delete their profile.